hoat23/DelBot/README.md

 # Down/Up loading data (DPA)

-Downloading/Loading data to web (Proyecto Osiptel)
+Desktop Process Automation using python and elasticsearch by download and load data to web.
+Link to video: https://www.youtube.com/watch?v=_3jWPeMhObE